Fairness in Ranking: A Survey: Fair Supervised learning

 \subsubsection{\deltr \cite{zehlike2018reducing}.}

-\spara{Fairness Definition.} This method perceives unfairness as disparities in exposure, i.e. the average visibility a group receives (see Section~\ref{sec:intro:learned} and Eq.~\ref{eq:exp} on page~\pageref{eq:exp}).
+\spara{Fairness Definition.} This method perceives unfairness as disparities in exposure, \revv{represented by the average visibility of a group} (see Section~\ref{sec:intro:learned} and Eq.~\ref{eq:exp}).
 The exposure of a document is defined as its probability~$P_{\predScore^{\query}} \left(\featOfCand{a}\right)$ to appear in the top position of a ranking for query $\query$:

 where $ v_1 $ is the \emph{position bias} of position 1, indicating its relative importance for users of a ranking system~\cite{jarvelin2002cumulated}.
 The exposure of group $\group{}$ is hence the average probability of its members to appear in the top position: